Designing a Shared Use, Incubator, or Commissary Kitchen

 Marisela explains, “That couldn’t have changed because the shared kitchen space was planned around the shared hood.
 We had to figure out how to get the most out of a very costly piece of equipment to maximize efficiency and cost-effectiveness.”

-How Could ATK Design Studios Help You Realise Your vision?
+How Could ATK Design Studios Help You Realise Your Vision?

 The team knows the business and knows what it takes to create a successful commercial kitchen, they’ve done it for dozens of happy clients.
-They work with investors, architects, the health department, construction firms and tradespeople to bring your project to life.
+They work with investors, architects, the health department, construction firms, and tradespeople to bring your project to life.

 “We speak Health Department,” says Marisela, “It’s someone’s vision and we see that in any facility that we do.
 It’s the client’s vision and helping them realize it.
 And then hone in on what they can do to bring it to life.”